Bachelor of Science in Psychology

 - Current Events

 Why choose Psychology at King?

 This program provides a full survey of courses designed to learn about each aspect of psychology and the theories and research behind it.
-In addition, the program and mix of courses will be beneficial to those entering the field upon graduation or those beginning graduate or medical school.
+In addition, the program and mix of courses will be beneficial to those entering the field upon graduation or those beginning graduate school.
 Our program prepares students to:

 - Make the connection between theory, research, and practice

 - Understand and use evidence-based practices in personal and work situations